 What Training and Support Do Advocates Receive?

 PFJ Advocates go through an intensive training at the beginning of their two-year service commitment.
-Our training partner is Bronx Defenders, where non-attorneys are routinely aiding clients with a similar range of services.
-Advocates will combine classroom learning on the advocate role, best practices, and PFJ policies with role-playing creative problem solving, negotiation strategies, and effective communication skills.
-They shadow non-attorney advocates working in the Bronx and meet with attorneys and experts familiar with the practice of civil, family, and immigration advocacy.
+We partner with top trainers across the country, including Bronx Defenders, where non-attorneys are routinely aiding clients with a similar range of services.
+Advocates combine classroom learning on the advocate role, best practices, and PFJ policies with role-playing, creative problem solving, negotiation strategies, and effective communication skills—we even do a storytelling workshop to maximize each Advocate’s narrative power.
+Advocates receive specialized training from clinical specialists in recognizing and understanding the symptoms of common mental health concerns and addiction, seeking out treatment opportunities that are tailored to clients’ needs, and supporting clients in completion of mental health and addiction treatment programs.
+They shadow non-attorney advocates working in our existing sites and meet with attorneys and experts familiar with the practice of civil, family, and immigration advocacy.
+They work with experts to gain an ability to spot civil legal issues in a variety of contexts.
 A special emphasis is placed on avoiding the unauthorized practice of law throughout training.
-Moreover, their host offices join them in the Bronx for an initial training on how best to work holistically with non-attorney Advocates, and how they can team up for greatest impact in their home districts.
+The host offices leaders join the Advocate teams for a portion of the training, learning how best to work holistically with non-attorney Advocates, and how they can team up for greatest impact in their home districts.

 Once Advocates begin their placement, lawyers within the host public defenders’ office supervise their work, providing guidance and assistance where needed.
 Where outside legal representation is required, Advocates will refer clients to a network of pro bono attorneys established by PFJ and strengthened by each successive cohort of Advocates.
+Occasionally, an Advocate may be supervised by outside counsel when working on a civil matter for a client.
 Advocates also maintain relationships with and make referrals to community organizations that provide direct services to community members, such as substance abuse counseling, financial education, or emergency food or housing assistance.
-Advocates receive regular support and mentorship from PFJ’s national team.
+Advocates receive regular support, biweekly check-ins, and mentorship from PFJ’s national team.

 What Happens If A Case Is Too Complex For A Non-Attorney Advocate?